- 01202 962245

 - Weymouth House W404, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-I entered legal practice in 1992, qualified as a Solicitor of the Supreme Court in 1994 and became a partner in the national firm of Berrymans Lace Mawer (BLM) in 1999.
-I acted for insurers, professionals, public bodies and health care providers and my litigation practice covered occupational health/disease, abuse and education related claims.
-My appellate court experience includes a successful claim in the European Court of Human Rights.
-I started teaching in Higher Education in 2010 and became a fellow of the Higher Education Academy in 2013.
-I am a law lecturer, postgraduate researcher and assistant editor of the BU Law Review.
+Jeffrey Wale entered legal practice in 1992, qualified as a Solicitor of the Supreme Court in 1994 and became a partner in the national firm of Berrymans Lace Mawer (BLM) in 1999.
+He acted for insurers, professionals, public bodies and health care providers and his litigation practice covered occupational health/disease, abuse and education related claims.
+His appellate court experience includes a successful claim in the European Court of Human Rights.
+He started teaching in Higher Education in 2010 and became a fellow of the Higher Education Academy in 2013.
+He is currently a law lecturer, postgraduate researcher and the assistant editor of the BU Law Review.

 - Wale, J., 2019.
 Regulating disruptive technology and informational interests in the arena of reproductive tests.
 Journal of Information Rights, Policy and Practice.